Home

 Photo: Alana MacDougal

-Don't touch the park - Over 10,000 signatures opposing development in Cathedral Grove have been presented to the BC government since 2000, when the proposal for a parking lot was first made.
-Loggers, truck drivers, local government, biologists, and citizens voiced one b united viewpoint.
+Don't Touch the Park Over 10,000 signatures opposing development in Cathedral Grove have been presented to the BC government since 2000, when the proposal for a parking lot was first made.
+Loggers, truck drivers, local government, biologists, and citizens voiced one united viewpoint.
 Resolve issues of safety with an alternate route for the main highway.

 Times Colonist, 21 August 2001